AlecM33/Werewolf/README.md

 Currently, the available operations are:

 - **GET /games/state** - returns a JSON array of the currently existing games.

-- **PUT /games/state** - replaces the current state of existing games with the provided JSON object. **Warning: if you do not provide a valid JSON object (one that aligns with, for example, what's returned from GET /games/state), the application could break.**

 - **POST /sockets/broadcast** - broadcasts a message to all connected sockets.
 This is not currently handled on the front-end, so it will not display anywhere.